"Everything at school feels safer and better!"

 The 515 students at St. Gerald Sasala Primary School, one of the top primary schools in Kakamega County, spend much of their day collecting and carrying water, which is exhausting instead of learning.

-The school has a seasonal hand-dug well that has difficulty keeping up with such a large population, especially during the dry season when the water table is low.
+The school has a seasonal protected dug well that has difficulty keeping up with such a large population, especially during the dry season when the water table is low.
 Inevitably, the well goes dry, and students are forced to bring water from home.
 It doesn't matter if students want the burden of carrying heavy water containers to school.
 It is expected of them.

 Thedaus.